cucumber/cucumber-jvm/cucumber-spring/README.md

 Cucumber Spring creates an application context and uses Spring's `TestContextManager` framework internally.
-All scenarios as well as all other tests (e.g. JUnit) that use the same context configuration will share one instance of the Spring application.
+All scenarios as well as all other tests (e.g., JUnit) that use the same context configuration will share one instance of the Spring application.
 This avoids an expensive startup time.

 ### Sharing state between steps

-To prevent sharing test state between scenarios, beans containing glue code (i.e. step definitions, hooks, ect) are bound to the `cucumber-glue` scope.
+To prevent sharing test state between scenarios, beans containing glue code (i.e., step definitions, hooks, ect) are bound to the `cucumber-glue` scope.

 The `cucumber-glue` scope starts prior to a scenario and ends after a scenario.
 All beans in this scope will be created before a scenario execution and